 For the past three decades, the industry has exploited the growing global appetite for lobster and over-catching became a familiar, albeit hidden, component in South Africa’s lucrative lobster exports.
 In the past decade, however, the lobster value chain has increasingly become entwined with the illegal abalone industry mixing in with the toxic combination of illegal drugs, weak fisheries monitoring and enforcement and high levels of corruption.
 Marginalised small-scale fishers have been easy prey in this environment and significant numbers have been steadily drawn into over-catching and under-recording practices that enable the export and local sale of a greater quantity than is legally recorded.
-There is hope that a new Small-scale Fisheries Policy for South Africa, currently being implemented, will turn the tide.
+While there is hope that a new Small-scale Fisheries Policy for South Africa, currently being implemented, will turn the tide, many challenges remain.

 The ability to trace seafood and account for its journey ‘from hook to cook’ is a critical element in our ability to transform our food system.
-Without knowing where and how food is produced, we cannot carefully craft a new food system, one that values and supports sustainable sources of food, cares for the people who labour to create or harvest this food, and that strengthens human and climate health. thereby enabling communities to build resilience to pandemics and other global crises.
-It is towards this economy of care that ABALOBI has, since 2015, co-designed Information and Communication Technologies in the form of mobile apps and cloud-based systems with small-scale fishers.
+Without knowing where and how food is produced, we cannot carefully craft a new food system: one that values and supports sustainable sources of food, cares for the people who labour to create or harvest this food, and that strengthens human and climate health, thereby enabling communities to build resilience to pandemics and other global crises.
+It is towards this economy of care that ABALOBI has, since 2015, co-designed ICTs in the form of mobile apps and cloud-based systems in partnership with small-scale fishers.